 Part-time employees and benefits

 Do part-time employees get benefits?
-Many times, employers do not provide the same benefits package to part-time employees as they do for full-time employees.
+Employers often do not provide the same benefits package to part-time employees as they do for full-time employees.
 But, the choice is up to you.

 Common employee benefits can include paid time off, health insurance, and retirement plans.
 Your policies must include which workers are eligible for which benefits.
 Make sure you are clear.